GrahamChalfant/Graham_Portfolio/README.md

 ### [Advanced Data Analysis: Regression Variable Selection ](https://github.com/GrahamChalfant/Advanced_Data_Analysis_Project)

+The objective of this project was to display an understanding of SPSS and specific ML algorithms.

-This project was based on the SkillCraft_Dataset.csv.
-The SkillSet_Dataset file contains video game telemetric data from a cognitive study of a Complex SKill Leaning project.
+My team and I answered the following questions about the SkillSet_Dataset file, which contained video game telemetric data from a cognitive study of a Complex SKill Leaning project.

-Objective: What affects the expert level?
+1. What affects the expert level?
 How can the players improve their level?
+2. Are there any identifiable sets or “groups” of players within the data?
+If so, what are their distinguishing features?
+3. Investigate the association of the different variables.
+How many hidden factors are related to these characteristics?
+Can you interpret these factors?

 - Created loop to find r-squared of each independent variable
 - Rearranged data using dplyr package to list variables in order of r-squared